Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

 Lack of autonomy

-Senior Management hold all the crucial information – It is not local to the teams
+Senior Management holds all the crucial information – It is not local to the teams

 Most organisations and implicitly designed to maintain the status quo and existing power balances